Start to search for your apartment in Madrid

 “El barrio de Salamanca” is the upscale quarter of Madrid; it is also known as the “Golden City”.
 Once you witness its chic restaurants, fine dining and exclusive brand-name shopping, you will understand why.
-Here, you can find furnished Madrid apartments for long term rent that are posh and luxurious.
+Here, you can find furnished Salamanca apartments for long term rent that are posh and luxurious.

 The hot spot in Salamanca is the main Plaza Mayor, which is truly beautiful, especially as it lights up during the dusk hours.
 Residents flock to restaurants here with rooftop terraces and outdoor seating to break bread over wine and tapas.

 Besides the gorgeous architecture evident in the ‘Casa Lis’, the public library at la Casa de las Conchas and the Art Deco Museum, Salamanca is incredibly accessible and pedestrian friendly.
 It only takes a 15 minute walk to reach most major destinations.